Skip to navigation Skip to content

 Record the relevant reason + Read more ...

-Person receiving payments with restricted portability where the absence is not for an approved reason.
+If the customer is receiving payments with restricted portability where the absence is not for an approved reason:

-• For all other unacceptable reasons, or situations where verification is unacceptable, choose the option 'other'.
-This will record 'OTH' on the system and payment will suspend (SUS-DOT) on departure
+• For all other unapproved reasons, or situations where verification clearly shows that an approved reason would not apply, choose the option 'other'.
+This will record OTH on the system and payment will be subject to general portability rules on departure

 Go to Step 5.